krakend/krakend-documentation/extending/the-big-picture.md

 * Each request must be processed in its request-scoped context

 # KrakenD internal states
-When you start KrakenD the system goes through two different internal states: **building** and **working**.
+When you start KrakenD, the system goes through two different internal states: **building** and **working**.
 Let's see what happens in every state.

 ## Building state
 The building state administers the service start-up and prepares the system before it can start receiving traffic.
 During the building state, three things happen: